A Forest Nurturing Wildlife and People

 “Variety is the foundation of a healthy forest,” say stewardship forester Lou Bushey with Vermont’s Department of Forests, Parks and Recreation, “At Groton, one of our goals is to protect and enhance native biodiversity.
 We promote a variety of types and ages of trees used by a broad range of wildlife, and we meet this goal through forestry practices that pay their own way.”

-Forester Lou Bushey checks tree regeneration following timber harvest
+forester lou bushey checks tree regeneration on timber harvest

 Charles Fergus